 A Brief Introduction to EDI X12

-EDI is a flat-file technology or format that is used by business or trading partners in different organizations to securely share business transactions, information, or file.
-The EDI X12 format is based on ASC, Accredited Standards Committee, X12 standards.
-After the documents are prepared according to ASC X12 data standards, it is then translated into a common language used by organizations and sent through a point-to-point secure EDI connection.
-The protocols used for this format includes FTP, API-based systems, such as AS4, web-based via AS2, etc. This standard was further segregated into substandards or formats for easier and quicker information exchange.
-Additionally, every industry vertical was leveraged to use ANSI X12 with a dedicated format to transmit a specific type of data.
+EDI is a flat-file technology or format used by businesses or trading partners in different organizations to securely share business transactions, information, or files.
+The EDI X12 format is based on ASC, Accredited Standards Committee, and X12 standards.
+After the documents are prepared according to ASC X12 data standards, they are translated into a common language used by organizations and sent through a point-to-point secure EDI connection.
+The protocols used for this format include FTP, API-based systems, such as AS4, web-based via AS2, etc. This standard was further segregated into sub-standards or formats for easier and quicker information exchange.
+Additionally, every industry vertical was leveraged to use ANSI X12 with a dedicated format to transmit a specific data type.
 Such as for healthcare, below are a few formats that were regulated to follow –

 These standards were –